OBF/obf-docs/Affiliated-Project-Policy.md

 ### Candidate OBF project (vote)

-A project can be a 'new project' for one year.
-New projects have the promise to develop themselves into an Affiliated OBF Project.
+A project can be a Candidate Project for one year.
+Candidate Projects have the promise to develop themselves into an Affiliated OBF Project.

 ### Other projects